 The Role of the Brain

-The brain plays a significant role, particularly the amygdala, which processes fear, and the prefrontal cortex, which manages our reactions.
-Imbalances in neurotransmitters like serotonin and dopamine can also contribute to anxious feelings.
+The brain plays a significant role in anxiety, particularly the amygdala, which processes fear, and the prefrontal cortex, which manages our reactions.
+Imbalances in neurotransmitters like serotonin and dopamine can also contribute to anxiety.

 Genetic Factors

-Genetics can influence one’s susceptibility.
+Genetics can influence one’s susceptibility to anxiety.
 If anxiety disorders run in your family, you might be more prone to experiencing them yourself.

 Environmental Influences

 Stressful or traumatic events, such as abuse, the loss of a loved one, or financial difficulties, can trigger or exacerbate anxiety.
-Long-term exposure to stress can alter brain function and increase the risk.
+Long-term exposure to stress can alter brain function and increase anxiety risk.

 Types of Anxiety Disorders